intelia-agility/mlspecialisation/usecase2/README.md

           ]
         }

-The recommender model requires only the raw formated user_id and product_id.
+The recommender model requires only the raw formatted user_id and product_id.
 It produces the same format of result:

 <img src="./images/DNN_prediction.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>